jbw3/assembler/README.md

 ```

 Arguments may be either register names or immediate values.
-Immediate values may only be integers greater than or equal to zero and can be in decimal or hexadecimal format.
+Immediate values may only be integers greater than or equal to zero and may be in decimal or hexadecimal format.
 ```
 MOV R2, 0xD2
 ADDI R0, 42